The long-term impact of (un)conditional cash transfers on labour market outcomes in Ecuador: Background and related literature

-The number of studies on the long-term impact of these programmes is quite limited \parencite{molina2019} but offers some grounds for optimism.
-Recent works taking advantage of experimental or quasi-experimental designs find that child eligibility for a conditional cash transfer improves educational attainment and labour market outcomes at a later age in Mexico \parencite{kugler2018,parker2023}, Honduras \parencite{molina2020}, Nicaragua \parencite{barham2017} and Colombia \parencite{garcia2012}.
+The number of studies on the long-term impact of these programmes is quite limited \parencite{molina2019} but it offers some grounds for optimism.
+Recent works that take advantage of experimental or quasi-experimental designs find that child eligibility for a conditional cash transfer improves educational attainment and labour market outcomes at a later age in Mexico \parencite{kugler2018,parker2023,araujo2021}, Brazil \parencite{laguinge2024}, Honduras \parencite{molina2020}, Nicaragua \parencite{barham2024} and Colombia \parencite{garcia2012}.
 Furthermore, this literature suggests additional benefits in the latter two countries (e.g., positive effects on cognitive development and health behaviours) \parencite{barham2013,garcia2012}.

-Three of these works \parencite{barham2017, kugler2018, garcia2012} specifically refer to the impact on labour market formalization, the main issue on which we provide evidence.
+Three of these works \parencite{barham2024,kugler2018,garcia2012} specifically refer to the impact on labour market formalisation, the main outcome on which we provide evidence.
+Moreover, the results of these studies are not entirely conclusive.
+In some studies, the results are only significant for certain population groups and their findings are sometimes contradictory.
+For instance, \textcite{barham2024} report a positive impact only for men, while other studies find the opposite---a significant effect only for women \parencite{parker2023,garcia2012,araujo2018}---or fail to find any significant impact on labour market outcomes \parencite{filmer2014}.

-Using data from a randomised controlled trial and a regression discontinuity design, \textcite{araujo2018} study the impact of the Ecuadorian HDG on test scores, educational attainment and work outcomes at a horizon of approximately ten years among children who lived in households eligible for the transfer.
+Using data from a randomised controlled trial and an RDD, \textcite{araujo2018} study the impact of the Ecuadorian HDG on test scores, educational attainment and work outcomes at a horizon of approximately 10 years among children who lived in households eligible for the transfer.
 They report much more nuanced results than those for other Latin American countries.
-Their findings indicate a positive effect on secondary school completion and a positive impact, albeit nonrobust, on female employment.
+Their findings indicate that early-childhood exposure did not improve test scores 10 years later, a positive effect on secondary school completion and a positive impact, albeit not robust, on female employment.
+A related work \parencite{mideros2021} evaluates social mobility in terms of a composite welfare index (based on a set of family assets and characteristics) among Ecuadorian households, leveraging the administrative registry used for targeting the grant (which, by design, suffers from high attrition rates, well above 50\%).
+Using a difference-in-differences strategy, the authors conclude that HDG eligibility enhances absolute and relative social mobility.
+Note that this study tracks changes in households' own socio-economic status over time, rather than assessing whether the grant improves the next generation’s well-being in adulthood.